COMP2150-Game-Design/COMP2150-Level-Design-Task/PrefabReferenceGuide.md

 ![Trigger door.](ReferenceGuideImages/triggerdoor.png)

 ## Bridge
-Prefab: Prefabs/Optional/Bridge
+Located at: `Prefabs/Optional/Bridge`

 A barrier that cannot be bypassed without triggering a thing, similar to the TriggerDoor.
-Can be moved once using Animator.Play(Bridge).
+Can be moved once using `Animator.Play(Bridge)`.
 Example using a pressure pad:

 ![Bridge.](ReferenceGuideImages/bridge.png)

 ## Pressure Pad
-Prefab: Prefabs/Optional/PressurePad
+Located at: `Prefabs/Optional/PressurePad`

 An object that when the player stands on, can trigger some event (such as a bridge activating, or a door opening).
-This can be set by adding the object’s animator to the OnPressed() condition in the Inspector, as shown below.
-OnRelease() can also be used, so that other things happen when the pressure pad is stepped-off (such as doors closing again, or anything else you can access via the interface).
+This can be set by adding the object’s animator to the `OnPressed()`condition in the Inspector, as shown below. `OnRelease()` can also be used, so that other things happen when the pressure pad is stepped-off (such as doors closing again, or anything else you can access via the interface).

 ![Pressure Pad.](ReferenceGuideImages/pressurepad.png)

 ## Switches
-Prefab: Prefabs/Optional/ReusableSwitch | Prefabs/Optional/SingleUseSwitch
+Located at: `Prefabs/Optional/ReusableSwitch` and `Prefabs/Optional/SingleUseSwitch`

 A switch which, like the pressure pad, activates an object when it collides with another object.
 You can specify what object activates it (such as the player) by setting the “Layers” drop-down in the inspector.
 By default, it reacts to Everything.

 ### There are two switches:
-The Reusable Switch can be acivated multiple times.
+<b>The Reusable Switch</b> can be acivated multiple times.
 By default, it reacts to Everything.
 ![Reusable Switch](ReferenceGuideImages/reusableswitch.png)

-The Single Use Switch can only be activated once.
+<b>The Single Use Switch</b> can only be activated once.
 By default, it reacts to bullets.
 ![Single Use Switch](ReferenceGuideImages/singleuseswitch.png)

 ## Pushable Block
-Prefab: Prefabs/Optional/PushableBlock
+Located at: `Prefabs/Optional/PushableBlock`

 A large block that the player can push back and forth by running into it.
 Can be stood on!
-It interacts with objects in interesting ways...
+It interacts with objects in interesting ways...what happens when you drop it on other objects?!

 ## Destructibles
-Prefab: Prefabs/Optional/DestructableColumn | Prefabs/Optional/DestructableWall
+Located at: `Prefabs/Optional/DestructableColumn` and `Prefabs/Optional/DestructableWall`

 Destructable objects that can be broken by hitting with the staff.
 The barrier has one (1) health by default.
 The wall has five (5) health by default.

 ## Enemy Spawner
-Prefab: Prefabs/Optional/EnemySpawner
+Located at: `Prefabs/Optional/EnemySpawner`

 Can be used to spawn groups of enemies.
 This GameObject has several properties, such as making sure only x amount of enemies can be spawned at a time.
 Below is an example of an implementation set to ensure that only one enemy is spawned at a time and that enemy will always be there.